RasmusBC59/Sequence_builder/README.md

 ## Running the tests

-If you have gotten 'sequence_builder' from source, you may run the tests locally.
+If you have gotten 'sequencebuilder' from source, you may run the tests locally.

-Install `sequence_builder` along with its test dependencies into your virtual environment by executing the following in the root folder
+Install `sequencebuilder` along with its test dependencies into your virtual environment by executing the following in the root folder

 ```bash
 $ pip install .